And as we talked, it hit me.

 - I've interviewed thousands of candidates, from CEOs to administrative staff, from mega-earning sales superstars to financial experts and brilliant scientists, all sharing their priorities and challenges (and have seen how often great people have no idea how to prepare for a job search).

-- I've worked directly with hundreds of companies, from Fortune 500s to startups looking for employee #1 and from nonprofits to cutting-edge tech companies large and small.
+- I've worked directly with hundreds of companies, from Fortune 500s to startups looking for employee #1, and from nonprofits to cutting-edge tech companies, large and small.

 - I've recruited for a wide range of different corporate cultures, and partnered with executives and hiring managers as well as recruiters at every level, all of whom have their own priorities and requirements.

-- And in my resume practice, I've collaborated with hundreds of stellar people to create powerful branding materials that felt authentic to who they are and opened doors for them.
+- And in my resume practice, I've collaborated with hundreds of stellar people to create powerful custom branding materials that felt authentic to who they are and opened doors for them.